 Quick!
 What are your employees’ most pressing concerns, values and needs?
 Are they engaged in the mission, vision and values of the company?
 Do they have ideas that can help improve the bottom line?

-Companies who have a high level of employee engagement retain employees and the converse is also true.
+Companies that have a high level of employee engagement retain employees and the converse is also true.
 Surveying employee engagement helps managers understand the expectations of employees and create an environment in which they can be successful.

 Most executives and managers know when employee dissatisfaction is peaking.
 While they may know action is needed, they miss the mark on exactly what to do.
-Creating an environment to increase customer and employee satisfaction and ultimately the bottom line is elusive for many companies.
+Creating an environment to increase customer and employee satisfaction, and ultimately, the bottom line is elusive for many companies.
 Satisfaction or engagement surveys like the Gallup Q12 can help managers gain an understanding of the scope of dissatisfaction.

-Here are a few questions to consider:
+These are a few example questions to help frame your survey.

-- Why did the employee join the organization?
+- Why did you join the organization?

-- Do employees consider leaving the organization?
+- Do employees near you consider leaving the organization?

 - What is the level of satisfaction with employee compensation?